K-os

-Kevin Brereton (born February 20, 1972), better known by his stage name k-os (/ˈkeɪ.ɒs/; "chaos"), is a Canadian alternative rapper, singer, songwriter and producer.
+Kevin Brereton (born 20 February 1972), better known by his stage name k-os (/ˈkeɪ.ɒs/; "chaos"), is a Canadian alternative rapper, singer, songwriter, and producer.
 His given name may also be cited as Kheaven, a spelling he later adopted.

 The alias "k-os", spelled with a lower case "k", was intended to be less aggressive than the pseudonyms of other rappers whose names were all upper case, such as KRS-One.
 It is an acronym for "Knowledge of Self", although in a later interview he said that it originally stood for "Kevin's Original Sound". k-os' music incorporates a wide variety of music genres, including rap, funk, rock, and reggae.
 The lyrics frequently focus on promoting a "positive message" while at times expressing criticism of mainstream hip hop culture's obsession with money, fame and glorification of violence.

-A musician as well as a producer, k-os has written and produced nearly every part of all four of his albums. k-os usually performs with a live band, which is traditionally uncommon in the hip hop genre.
+A musician as well as a producer, k-os has written and produced the majority of his albums himself. k-os usually performs with a live band, which is traditionally uncommon in the hip hop genre.
 He sometimes plays guitar and keyboard both during live performances and in the studio.

 k-os received his first musical exposure with the single "Musical Essence", released in 1995.
 After the release of his second single "Rise Like the Sun" in 1996, he withdrew from the industry because he was dissatisfied with his musical style.
-He reappeared briefly in 1999 and released his debut album Exit in 2002.
-The album received positive reviews but sold relatively few copies.
+In 2002, he released his debut album titled Exit.
 He released his second album Joyful Rebellion in 2004, which received platinum status in Canada.
 A third album, Atlantis: Hymns for Disco, was released in 2006 and also went platinum.
-His fourth album, Yes!, was released in 2009.
+His fourth album, Yes!, was released in 2009 and went gold.
 His fifth album Black on Blonde was released in 2013.
 He released his sixth album, Can't Fly Without Gravity, in 2015.

-From 1996 to 2016, K-os was the third best-selling Canadian hip hop artist in Canada (behind Drake and Swollen Members).
+From 1996 to 2016, K-os was the third best-selling Canadian hip-hop artist in Canada (behind Drake and Swollen Members).
+Complex ranked him #7 in their list of "Canadians Who Shaped Canadian Hip-Hop: Northern Touch To The 2000s".
+In 2010, both Global News and National Post ranked him #3 in their lists of best Canadian rappers.